Deep Learning accuracy validation framework¶

 --definition argument of CLI.

 If you want to evaluate models using prepared config files and well-known datasets, you need to organize folders with validation datasets in a certain way.
-More detailed information about dataset preparation you can find in Dataset Preparation Guide.
+Find more detailed information about dataset preparation in Dataset Preparation Guide.

 Each dataset must have: